 Make a Paper Sphere!
 Fun party decorations or beautiful home decor.
-Choose your paper and colors to customize to any theme or event.
+An easy DIY craft tutorial idea perfect for any theme or event.

 Have you seen these Paper Spheres?
 I saw one at a woman's show and thought it was absolutely amazing.
-It was made out of plastic not paper and was real lamp - how cool its that?!
+It was made out of plastic, not paper and was real lamp - how cool is that?!
 But the price tag was a little steep at $100 and decided I could easily make my own... right?

 While searching Pinterest for a project tutorial, I found this one and became super excited to get started.

 I found a tutorial on Instructables but had a hard time opening their template.
 I found PDF template that I could open, so this tutorial came by combining the two.

 Supplies Used: Some links may be too similar items when exact items couldn't be found online.

 How to Make a Paper Sphere

 Print out the template and trace onto chipboard so you have a sturdy pattern piece that can easily be traced over and over again.